home-assistant/developers.home-assistant/blog/2021-08-16-state_class_total.md

 interpreted as the start of a new meter cycle or the replacement of the meter.
 It is important that the integration ensures that the value cannot erroneously decrease in the case of calculating a value from a sensor with measurement noise present.
-This state class is useful for gas meters, electricity meters, water meters etc. The value when the sensor reading decreases will not be used as zero-point when calculating `sum` statistics, instead the zero-point will be set to 0.
+This state class is useful for gas meters, electricity meters, water meters etc.

+The sensor's state when it's first added to Home Assistant is used as an initial zero-point.
+When a new meter cycle is detected the zero-point will be set to 0.
+Please refer to the tables below for how this affects the statistics.

 Example of `STATE_CLASS_TOTAL_INCREASING`: